Journals LibraryNHS NIHR - National Institute for Health Research

 - Is included as an appendix to the report

 - Can be obtained from the corresponding author via the (name of) repository

 The statement should be positioned within the acknowledgements section of your report.

 For more information on NIHR's position on the sharing of research data please use the following link: https://www.nihr.ac.uk/documents/nihr-position-on-the-sharing-of-research-data/12253

-If you have deposited (or intend to deposit) data from your study into a data repository or archive, please supply the URL so that the link to the data archive can be displayed on the NIHR Journals Library website alongside your published report.
+If you have deposited (or intend to deposit) data from your study into a data repository or archive, please supply the DOI or URL so that the link to the data archive can be displayed on the NIHR Journals Library website alongside your published report.
 Please see issue 17:10 of Health Technology Assessment “The CRASH-2 trial: a randomised controlled trial and economic evaluation of the effects of tranexamic acid on death, vascular occlusive events and transfusion requirement in bleeding trauma patients” as an example of this activity.